Bi-Vocational Pastors Academy

 - How long does the academy last?

-The academy consists of eight Saturday sessions, held monthly (September through May), and a two-day mid-year retreat.
+The academy consists of six sessions, held monthly (January through June).

 - What are the expectations?